Agora-Pluribus-Technologies/Pluribus.me/README.md

 The users site(s) are created, edited, and generated entirely in-browser and deployed to one or more services for redundancy.

-See the OwO specification for more details on the file format.
+See the OwO specification for more details on the file format: [owo.md](owo.md)

 Neocities is a community where people make their own websites.
 It acts like a bridging algorithm, since no one can comment on the pages directly,